 Located near the Plaza de Armas in Cusco, the Inca Garcilaso Museum is a must-visit for those interested in Peru's literary and cultural history.
 This museum is dedicated to the life and work of Garcilaso de la Vega, the celebrated mestizo chronicler of Inca and Spanish descent, whose writings are crucial for understanding the history and traditions of the Inca Empire and the Spanish conquest.

-Experts have meticulously restored the house, believed to be the residence of Inca Garcilaso, and today it displays not only documents and first editions of Garcilaso's works, like "Comentarios Reales," but also furniture and artifacts from the colonial era that reflect the context in which he lived.
+Experts have meticulously restored the house, believed to be the residence of Inca Garcilaso.
+Today, it displays not only documents and first editions of Garcilaso's works, like "Comentarios Reales," but also furniture and artifacts from the colonial era that reflect the context in which he lived.

 • Address: Calle Heladeros 165, Cusco